Hatfield–McCoy feud: Television

 In 2013, NBC commissioned a pilot for a television show updating the feud to present-day Pittsburgh with Rebecca De Mornay, Virginia Madsen, Sophia Bush, and James Remar but it was not picked up.

 On August 1, 2013, the reality television series Hatfields & McCoys: White Lightning premiered on the History channel.
 The series begins with an investor offering to set up the feuding families into business making moonshine, and follows the families' attempt to run the business together.

 In an episode of Modern Family originally aired January 15, 2014, titled "Under Pressure," Cam is working as a gym teacher who has plans to let parents play dodgeball with each other at the school's open house, and wants to divide the two teams into Hatfields and McCoys.
-The school principal frowns upon this idea, however, Gloria and a competitive mother played by Jane Krakowski decide to settle their score with such a game.
+The school principal frowns upon this idea; however, Gloria and a competitive mother played by Jane Krakowski decide to settle their score with such a game.
 Hurriedly Cam proclaims Hatfields for one side and McCoys for the other.

+In episode 9 of the fourth season of the Chilean series 31 minutos, called "Westland", in the middle of the episode Tulio sees a "Oestelandia" between the Hatfields and the McCoys where the origin of the conflict is that one of the members of the Hatfields had stolen Grandma McCoy's potty.
+Near the end of the episode, they manage to end the conflict where in the credits both families play their instrumental version of the show together.

 The fifth season of My Little Pony: Friendship Is Magic featured an episode titled "The Hooffields and McColts", in which two clans have a longstanding feud over whether to use land for farming or construction.
 A similar theme was covered in Season 3, episode 9 of Littlest Pet Shop, "Feud for Thought", in which two koalas are at odds with each other but don't know why, other than that their owners are in a feud.